 An ultrasound of my arm confirmed that there was no blood clot.
 By then, the swelling had resolved.
 The arm was a little tender when I saw my oncologist a week later, but not swollen.
 She referred me to lymphedema therapy anyway.
-When the therapist measured my arms , my right arm was a wee bit larger than the left, but I was right handed, so she was not concerned.
-Since I had pain and an episode of swelling, she suggested I wear a sleeve and do light exercise and strength training to preventing more swelling.
-I got fitted for my sleeved and I wore it a few times, before deeming it uncomfortable and throwing it in my purse.
+When the therapist measured my arms, my right arm was a wee bit larger than the left, but I was right-handed, so she was not concerned.
+Since I had pain and an episode of swelling, she suggested I wear a sleeve and do light exercise and strength training in preventing more swelling.
+I got fitted for my sleeve and I wore it a few times, before deeming it uncomfortable and throwing it in my purse.
 One month later BAM!
-The swelling was back, along with redness , pain and itching.
-I reached in my purse and put on my sleeve vowing to wear as instructed and do the instructed exercises,
+The swelling was back, along with redness, pain, and itching.
+I reached in my purse and put on my sleeve vowing to wear as instructed and do the instructed exercises.

-Lymphedema often has warning signs such as pain, numbness, stiffness, difficulty moving the arm, firmness and tightness that develop , sometimes years before any swelling occurs.
-Tell you doctor if you have or develop any of these symptoms.
+Lymphedema often has warning signs such as pain, numbness, stiffness, difficulty moving the arm, firmness, and tightness that develop, sometimes years before any swelling occurs.
+Tell your doctor if you have or develop any of these symptoms.

 - No limb constriction on the affected side.

 - Avoid trauma or injury to reduce the risk of infection

 - Avoid prolonged ( > 15 minutes) exposure to extremes of temperature